By James Hunt – [post_published]

 Mid Handicap (Maybe)

-The Stealth 2 Plus would be a good option for mid-handicappers that are consistent off the tee.
-I am a mid handicap and strongly considering making this my gamer.
+The Stealth 2 Plus would be a good option for mid-handicappers who are consistent off the tee.
+I am a mid-handicap and strongly considering making this my gamer.

 High Handicap (No)